ldj01/ard_tile/README.md

 retrieved from the ARD\_L2\_ALBERS\_INVENTORY\_V table.

-The controller polls the ARD\_PROCESSED\_SCENES table for the number of scenes in the various states of processing (complete, inqueue, inwork, blank, and can also list the product IDs for scenes in these states.
+The controller polls the ARD\_PROCESSED\_SCENES table for the number of scenes in the various states of processing (complete, inqueue, inwork, blank), and can also list the product IDs for scenes in these states.
 It also counts the number of scenes in ARD\_UNPROCESSED\_SCENES\_V that are remaining.
 If the operator requests a count of the scenes in an error state,